erickmerchant/blacksmith-syntax/README.md

 # blacksmith-syntax theme

 A dark theme with orange, yellow, and red colors.
-Inspired by [Batman Syntax](https://atom.io/themes/batman-syntax).

 ![screenshot of the theme](https://raw.githubusercontent.com/erickmerchant/blacksmith-syntax/master/screenshot.png)